sisap-challenges/sisap-challenges.github.io/2024/datasets.md

 ## About the LAION5B

 The **LAION5B** dataset is an openly available image collection that has been used for learning very large visual and language deep-neural models; for instance, the famed stable diffusion generative model used it as the training set.
-The collection equips each image with a URL handle, allowing people to showcase demonstrations easily.

 A more detailed description can be found here:
 @@important
 _Schuhmann, C., Beaumont, R., Vencu, R., Gordon, C., Wightman, R., Cherti, M., ... & Jitsev, J. (2022).
 Laion-5b: An open large-scale dataset for training next generation image-text models. arXiv preprint arXiv:2210.08402._
 @@

-The English subset, often called LAION2B, contains over 2 billion objects.
+The challenge use a 100M subset of the English subset, often called LAION2B, our objects are not marked as NFSW.
+We use 768-dimensional vector embeddings.

-### Subset of the challenge
+### Some notes about the data
-The dataset is divided into parts containing close to 1M vectors.
-We selected the first 112 parts (0000 to 0111); we used the first part to extract the public query set and the rest to extract the database.
-The subset use approximately 160GB of space and its associated metadata 20GB (the first 112 parts).
-Embeddings are distributed using single precision (16bits) floating point vectors bundled in the NumPy data-specific format `.npz`.
-They can be loaded on most platforms due to the format's popularity.

-The challenge has three subsets:

-- 10M subset: concatenation of 1-11 parts.
-- 30M subset: concatenation of 1-33 parts.
-- 100M subset: concatenation of 1-111 parts.
-- public queries: computed from part 0.

-All parts should be concatenated in order and also removing NSFW entries (marked in metadata files).

-- **Note 1**: You will get 768 dimensional 16-bit floating point vectors that may be changed to a 32-bit format to get full speed on legacy hardware.
+- You will get 768 dimensional 16-bit floating point vectors that may be changed to a 32-bit format to get full speed on legacy hardware.
-- **Note 2**: Our gold-standards were computed using $L_2$-normalized vectors (i.e., unitary norms) and the $1-\cos(\cdot, \cdot)$ as distance function.
+- Our gold-standards were computed using dot product as similarity; vectors are almost $L_2$-normalized, so you can use the cosine distance or the angle distance as well to get a good aproximation.
-- **Note 3**: Our gold-standard `.h5` files contain the 100 nearest neighbors of each query using two associated matrices `knns` and `dists`, i.e., columns correspond to queries and rows to nearest neighbors for each query.
+- Our gold-standard `.h5` files contain the 1000 nearest neighbors of each query using two associated matrices `knns` and `dists`, i.e., columns correspond to queries and rows to nearest neighbors for each query.
   - The `knns` identifiers start indexing on 1.
-  - The `dists` contains raw distance values for each corresponding query and object, i.e., `1-\cos(\cdot, \cdot)`; please consider that this is not a proper metric distance.
+  - The `dists` contains raw similarity values for each corresponding query and object; please consider that this is not a proper metric distance.
 People using metric properties can use the angle with minor changes.
+We will not check distance values for the final ranking.

-## Subsets
+## Data

-We provide access to different subsets of the dataset and also created three different lower-dimensional projections that can be used.
-In particular, we computed two PCA projections using 32 and 96 dimensions and one more projection into binary sketches designed to work with bit-level hamming distance (using 1024 bits).
-Find below the URLs to download these bundles.

 ```julia:./datasets/table
 #hideall